gmac/schema-stitching-handbook/computed-fields/README.md

 _However, computed fields have several distinct disadvantages:_

-- A subservice with computed fields cannot independently resolve its complete schema without input from other services.
-Outside of the gateway context where services are linked together, computed fields are left as defunct holes in a subschema.
+- A subservice with computed fields cannot independently resolve its full schema without input from other services.
+This means computed fields are defunct holes in a subschema unless accessed through the gateway with dependencies satisfied.
-- Computed fields rely on passing complex object keys between services, versus primitive scalar keys.
-While a primitive key may be recognized as empty and therefore skip requesting data, complex object keys are always seen as truthy values even if their _contents_ are empty.
+- Computed fields rely on passing complex object keys between services rather than primitive scalar keys.
+Where a primitive key may be recognized as empty and therefore skip requesting data, complex object keys are always seen as truthy values even if their _contents_ are empty.
 Thus, the gateway is forced to always request data on their behalf, even for predictably empty results.

 **This example demonstrates:**